Turning Ideas into Education

 Q. What should I know about the program planning process?

-A. The Annual Meeting Program Committee is comprised of Content Area Teams (CATs), and these teams are responsible for identifying the “must-have” program topics that AALL members want to see at the conference.
+A. The Annual Meeting Program Committee is comprised of Content Area Teams (CATs) representing the domains of AALL’s Body of Knowledge (BoK), and these teams are responsible for identifying the “must-have” program topics that AALL members want to see at the conference.
 Once those topics are identified, they will be shared with AALL members when it is time to solicit program proposals.
+All programs should support competencies and skills comprising the Body of Knowledge.
 The end result ensures that the programs AALL members need will be delivered at the Annual Meeting.